Spanish Synagogue (Venice)

+The Spanish Synagogue (Scola Ponentina; or Sinagoga Scuola Spagnola) is an Orthodox Jewish congregation and synagogue, that is located in the Jewish Ghetto of Venice, Italy.
+Designed by Baldassare Longhena in the Baroque style, the synagogue was completed in 1580, and it is one of five synagogues that were established in the ghetto.

-The Spanish Synagogue is one of the two functioning synagogues in the Venetian Ghetto of Venice, northern Italy.
-It is open for services from Passover until the end of the High Holiday season.
+The synagogue is open for services from Passover until the end of the High Holiday season.

+History

-The Spanish Synagogue was founded by Jews expelled from the Iberian peninsula in the 1490s who reached Venice, usually via Amsterdam, Livorno or Ferrara, in the 1550s.
+The Spanish Synagogue was founded by Jews expelled from the Iberian Peninsula in the 1490s who reached Venice, usually via Amsterdam, Livorno or Ferrara, in the 1550s.
 The four-story yellow stone building was constructed in 1580 and was restored in 1635.
 It is a clandestine synagogue, which was tolerated on the condition that it be concealed within a building that gives no appearance being a house of worship form the exterior, although the interior is elaborately decorated.

 The synagogue's ornate interior contains three large chandeliers and a dozen smaller ones, as well as a huge sculpted wooden ceiling.